shopware/docs/guides/plugins/plugins/storefront/add-dynamic-content-via-ajax-calls.md

 }
 ```

 ## Adding the Template

-The only thing that is now left to do is to provide an template for the storefront plugin to hook into:
+The only thing that is now left, is to provide a template for the storefront plugin to hook into:

 ```twig
 {% sw_extends '@Storefront/storefront/page/content/index.html.twig' %}